- Improve the lives of people living with AIDS and their dependents by supplementing their nutritional programmes

 - Improving availability of a wide variety of good and nutritious food;

-- Conducting relevant and appropriate action-research that is influencing policy and strategies;
+- Conducting relevant and appropriate action-research that influences policy and strategies;

 - Offering training to develop capacity among emerging leaders in the area of food gardens and sustainable livelihoods;